Statement by Ms. Rooksana Omar, CEO of Iziko Museums of South Africa.

 The ISANG will reopen in September 2022 with special thought given to content, stories and works of art that have not been adequately exhibited previously.
 We will seek to bring best international practice to our collections care, digitization and conservation methodologies, and we will rethink our educational offering with the aim of inspiring young people and bringing them into our galleries and museums.

-We look forward to reopening the revitalized ISANG with a celebratory show called Breaking Down the Walls: 150 Years of Art Collecting at Iziko during Heritage Week 2022.
+We look forward to reopening the revitalized ISANG with a celebratory show called Breaking Down the Walls: A celebration of 150 years of the ISANG during Heritage Week 2022.

 This is the last chance to view these current exhibitions: Hotel Hernandez Art School Graduate Exhibition I: An Enquiry into Pedagogy; amaHubo, a video installation by Buhlebezwe Siwani; Dreams as R-evolution is a site specific, multi-media installation by the artist, Coral Bijoux; Territories between us, and the sites at which we meet, a contemporary artistic intervention in conversation with works from the Iziko Museums art collections; as well as Framing Landscape: ‘the Picturesque’ and ‘the Sublime’ the first ever showcase of historical works drawn from the Abe Bailey Collection, the William Fehr Collection and the ISANG collection.
 The Iziko South African National Gallery will remain open from 09:00 until 17:00 until Thursday, 22 May 2022.